 is a three digit number.
 The first two digits are the year (ie. 16 for 2016) and the third

-Once connected will see a single folder with your WWU user ID.
+you should see a folder with your WWU username.
+All of your

 you place inside this folder will be publically accessible via the Web.